 This bill amends the New Jersey Smoke-Free Air Act to eliminate the exemption that currently allows smoking in casinos and casino simulcasting facilities.
 Under the existing law, smoking is prohibited in most indoor public places and workplaces, but exceptions were made for areas within the perimeter of casinos and simulcasting facilities that are accessible to the public for wagering.
 The proposed legislation seeks to remove these exceptions, thereby making casinos and simulcasting facilities smoke-free environments.

-The rationale behind this bill is to protect workers from the health risks associated with secondhand smoke, particularly in casinos where studies have shown that employees are at a higher risk for lung and heart diseases due to exposure.
-The National Institute for Occupational Safety and Health has highlighted the dangers of secondhand smoke, and research indicates that the air quality in casinos can be significantly worse than that of busy highways.
-By implementing this change, the bill aims to ensure a healthier workplace for all employees in New Jersey.
+The rationale behind this bill is to protect workers from the health risks associated with secondhand smoke, particularly in the casino industry, where studies have indicated that employees are at a higher risk for lung and heart diseases due to exposure.
+The National Institute for Occupational Safety and Health has highlighted the dangers of secondhand smoke, and research has shown that the air quality in casinos can be significantly worse than that of busy highways.
+By enacting this bill, New Jersey aims to ensure a healthier workplace for all employees in the state.